JakeTurner616/reboot-to-bios/README.md

 Might not work with some configurations of Windows fast-startup.

-Uses systemctl on Linux - Requires systemd as init system.
+Uses systemctl only on Linux as of now - Requires systemd as init system.

-### Future ideas
+# Future ideas:

 - Update Linux version to detect the active init system being used as to support more distros.